trapperdot00/backup_client_and_server/README.md

 3. The client opens a TCP socket and connects to the server IP address and port specified in the configuration file.

-4. The client recursively searches through the synchronization path for files and calculates their checksums, which is then sent to the server.
+4. The client recursively searches through the synchronization path for files and calculates their checksums, which are then sent to the server.

-5. The server receives paths for files and their checksums from the client, which it then compares to its own checksums stored in a file, and sends paths with mismatched checksums or not in the checksum file, which are outdated, over to the client.
+5. The server receives paths for files and their checksums from the client, which it then compares to its own checksums stored in a file.

+6. The server sends paths with mismatched checksums or not in the checksum file, which are outdated, over to the client.

-6. The client gets paths for files that are not up to date on the server, and sends those files to the server.
+7. The client gets paths for files that are not up-to-date on the server, and sends those files' contents to the server to be created or updated.

-7. The server receives outdated files from the client and updates or creates them and their necessary directories.
+8. The server receives outdated files from the client and updates or creates them and their necessary directories.

-8. The files are now up to date on the server.
+9. The files are now up to date on the server.